 Sub-criterion D1: Distinctiveness

-The Torres Strait dugong population is distinctive because of multiple reasons including its size (Hagihara et al. 2016, 2018, Marsh et al. 2019), which is far higher than any other region globally (Marsh et al. 2011); its genetic diversity, which is the highest recorded for any dugong population in Australia (Blair et al. 2014), and likely the world; the exceptionally large proportion of the population recorded as feeding on ‘deep-water’ seagrass (Hagihara et al. 2016, 2018), and its status as a ‘cultural keystone species’ in the region, which is known to Torres Strait Islanders as Zenadth Kes (Butler et al. 2012, Delisle et al., 2017) and where it has sustained a hunting culture for more than 4000 years (McNiven and Bedingfield 2008 ).
+The Torres Strait dugong population is distinctive for multiple reasons including its size (Hagihara et al. 2016, 2018, Marsh et al. 2019), which is far higher than for any other region globally (Marsh et al. 2011); its genetic diversity, which is the highest recorded for any dugong population in Australia (Blair et al. 2014), and likely the world; the exceptionally large proportion of the population recorded as feeding on ‘deep-water’ seagrass (Hagihara et al. 2016, 2018), and its status as a ‘cultural keystone species’ in the region, which is known to Torres Strait Islanders as Zenadth Kes (Butler et al. 2012, Delisle et al., 2017) and where it has sustained a hunting culture for more than 4000 years (McNiven and Bedingfield 2008 ).

 André, J., Gyuris, E. and Lawler, I.R.
 2005.
 ‘Comparison of the diets of sympatric dugongs and green turtles on the Orman Reefs, Torres Strait, Australia’.
 Wildlife Research, 32: 53-62.